hardiksrivastavaa/FrontPageGenerator_FGP/README.md

 ## How to Use

-1. **Select Branch and Subject:** Start by selecting your branch (Computer Science & Engineering or Information Technology) and the relevant subject for which you need to generate the front page.
+1. **Select Branch and Subject:** Start by selecting your branch and the relevant subject for which you need to generate the front page.

 2. **Enter Your Name:** Input your name in the provided text field.